-This disorder can affect the mental health of a pregnant mother and the baby’s body and brain development, as well.
+This disorder can affect the mental health of an expecting mother and the baby’s body and brain development, as well.

-Though anxiety is quite common to pregnant women, it has a significant effect on how the baby develops and grows, if the mother is experiencing it on a regular basis.
+Anxiety during maternity has a significant effect on how the baby develops and grows, if the mother is feeling anxious on a regular basis.
 A study produced by Kate Walsh, PsyD et al., also stated that “maternal prenatal stress influences offspring neurodevelopment and birth outcomes including the ratio of males to females born; however, there is limited understanding of what types of stress matter, and for whom.”

-Anxiety, in some mothers, develops slowly until such time that she’ll feel something is uncomfortable and wrong.
-If you’re pregnant, and you feel anxious all the time, there are ways to know for sure.
+Anxiety in pregnancy develops slowly.
+If you have anxiety during pregnancy, there are ways to know for sure.
 The red flags on Anxiety Disorder are listed below:

 Unusually and uncontrollably anxious